 Hair Tissue Mineral Test (HTMA) v Blood Serum Tests

 HTMA examines a completely different set of parameters to a blood test, you cannot compare their results.
 Blood levels of minerals (and other markers) will be kept optimal as much as possible by the body as narrow ranges of blood markers are vital for health.
-A blood test can therefore use minerals from bone or tissues, for example, in order to keep blood levels stable.
-A hair mineral test can indicate the levels in the bone or tissues.
+Blood can therefore use minerals from bone or tissues, for example, in order to keep blood levels stable.
+A hair mineral test can indicate the levels in the bone or tissues (the "warehouse").

 Blood is a transport medium, not a storage medium, that shows the current levels of serum minerals which fluctuates daily, with the blood working hard to keep minerals such as calcium and potassium very stable, at the expense of tissue stores and bone.
 The blood takes priority, and it does not reflect what is going on in the tissues or the cells.
 Blood serum mineral levels can be altered by exercise, inflammation, infections, and different sampling techniques.
 Generally, blood tests are a very late indicator of dysfunction or disease, whereas hair tissue mineral analysis gives a much earlier representation.
 A hair mineral test looks at cellular mineral imbalances and heavy metal toxicity.